bilalmirza8519/LSTM-VAE/README.md

 This is a keras code for LSTM-based variational autoencoder (LSTM-VAE).
 LSTM-VAE was employed to extract low-dimensional embeddings from time-series multi-omics data.
-The embeddings were fed to K-means clustering algorithm so group molecules based on their temporal patterns.
+The embeddings were fed to K-means clustering algorithm to group molecules based on their temporal patterns.
 Please refer to the figure LSTM-VAE.jpg